isomerpages/govtech-gobusiness-main/_covid-19/time-limited-rrt.md

 ### Compliance & Results Declaration

-Firms that have applied for and receive the ART kits are required to have processes in place to ensure that tests are conducted properly every week for all onsite employees, test results are recorded, and appropriate follow-up protocols are adhered to.
+Firms that have applied for and received the ART kits are required to have processes in place to ensure that tests are conducted properly every week for all onsite employees, test results are recorded, and appropriate follow-up protocols are adhered to.
 Firms should retain proof of such processes and test results, and to produce these proof when audited by the government.

 Firms are required to submit their ART results declaration at the end of each month’s testing cycle (i.e. twice across the two-month period) to the government.
 The Government shall have the right to claw back the cost of any test kits should any of the information submitted in the application form or results declaration form are found to be untrue, or if any non-compliance to the testing requirements are found.